Shared sunset towards the end of the trip with guests and crew ... laughs and stories all night long

 - Shore excursions included

 While daytime diving in the Bahamas is a popular activity, nighttime dives are extra special.
-Some marine creations, like octopus, are active and visible only after dark.
+Some marine creatures, like octopus, are active and visible only after dark.

 Cat Ppalu guests can takes full advantage of our many dives options, including learning how to dive or advancing to a new level of certification.
 Many children follow in their parent’s flippers and learn to dive while on board.